Faking Fake News for Real Fake News Detection: Propaganda-loaded Training Data Generation: Introduction

-Given an authentic news article, we replace a salient sentence with a plausible but fake information using a sequence-to-sequence (seq2seq) language model.
-One issue is that if the generated sentence can be entailed by the replaced sentence, the generated sentence is actually accurate, which is not desirable.
-To penalize such an entailment, we fine tune the seq2seq model with a self-critical sequence training objective \cite{rennie-et-al-2017-self} that uses a natural inference (NLI) model in addition to maximum likelihood estimation.
-Additionally, as a post-processing step, we further use the NLI model to filter out generated sentences that can be inferred from the replaced sentences.
-Then, we add propaganda techniques into the generated disinformation for mimicking how humans craft disinformation.
-In particular, we adopt two commonly used propaganda techniques: \textit{appeal to authority} and \textit{loaded language} \cite{da-san-martino-etal-2019-fine}.
-The entire generation process is performed automatically to generate silver-standard training data for the detector.
+To address these issues, here we propose a novel generation method.
+Given an authentic news article, we replace a salient sentence with a plausible but fake piece of information using a seq2seq model.
+As the generated texts can often be entailed by the original contexts, we incorporate a self-critical sequence training objective \cite{rennie-et-al-2017-self} that incorporates a natural language inference (NLI) model into the loss function.
+Additionally, we use the NLI model to filter out generated sentences that can be inferred from the replaced ones.
+Then, we add propaganda techniques to mimic how humans craft disinformation.
+In particular, we automate two commonly used propaganda techniques, \textit{appeal to authority} and \textit{loaded language}, \cite{da-san-martino-etal-2019-fine} to add propaganda into the faked sentences.

+Subsequently, we use the silver-standard training data generated from these two steps to train a detector.
 An example is shown in \Cref{tab:overview_example}.
-For comparison, we recruited crowdsourcing workers to correct grammatical errors and to validate that some of the generated texts are indeed fake to construct a gold-standard training dataset.
-Compared to the aforementioned annotation process, this data generation approach is much more viable as the annotators only need to fact-check the generated texts.
+We further recruited crowdsourcing workers to validate that some of the generated texts were indeed fake, so that we could construct a gold-standard training dataset.

-To evaluate the detector's performance on human-written disinformation, we also collected 200 human-written articles (\humanwritten~), with a balanced portion of real and fake articles.
-We compare our generation method with other state-of-the-art fake generation approaches, such as \citet{zellers2019grover} and \citet{Shu_Li_Ding_Liu_2021}.
-The results show that detectors are significantly better at detecting human-written disinformation when trained on our generated dataset.
-Our ablation studies further confirm the effectiveness of incorporating propaganda into the generated articles in identifying human-crafted disinformation.
+Comparing our method to state-of-the-art fake news generation approaches, the evaluation results on two human-written fake news datasets show that detectors are substantially better at spotting human-written disinformation when trained on our generated fake news dataset.
+Our ablation studies confirm the effectiveness of incorporating propaganda into the generated articles for producing better training data.